 The Municipality is required to develop a Municipal Planning By-Law for its entire area in terms of section 32 of the Spatial Planning and Land Use Management Act, Act 16 of 2013.
 The reasons for such demand are to have uniform procedures within the Municipality for Spatial Planning and Land Use Management and address the challenges caused by the old order legislations.
+The Municipality has already developed the Draft Polokwane Municipal Planning By-law 2017.
+The draft estimated to be adopted in the October by the Council.
 Even though the draft comes in to operation, some section of the Ordinance may still be applicable for the outstanding issues on the Ordinance applications.
 This transitional arrangement may take up to two years or beyond subject that, the ordinance is phased out.